-The East Lansing Police Department (ELPD) consists of 57 sworn officers and 37 civilian employees.
+The East Lansing Police Department (ELPD) consists of 57 sworn officers and 61 non-sworn personnel.
 It is committed to the prevention of crime and the protection of life and property, preservation of peace, order and safety, enforcement of laws and ordinances and safeguarding constitutional guarantees.

 The ELPD engages in a number of community outreach activities, including an active Neighborhood Watch program, National Night Out, Shop with a Cop, Taste of East Lansing, Ingham County TRIAD Senior Prom, Haven House Christmas, the Police Athletic League (PAL) and more.